 - Etc, etc…

-Treatment options will largely be determined by how large of a dose of poisoning that the patient received and the current situation of the patient.
-That said however, one of the first things that you’ll want to do is try to “rinse out” any visible venom that may be present within the dog’s mouth.
-This can be done preferably by using a hose so that there is a constant stream of water flushing out whatever venom is still in your pet’s mouth.
+Treatment options will largely be determined by how much of a dose of poisoning the patient received and the patient’s current situation.
+However, one of the first things you’ll want to do is try to “rinse out” any visible venom in the dog’s mouth.
+This can be done using a hose so that a constant stream of water flushes out whatever nastiness is still in your pet’s mouth.

-Regardless of how well your dog may be doing, it’s always important to take you dog to see a veterinarian immediately so that they can be examined by a professional.
-After all, exposure to a Bufo Toads toxic venom is no joke which is why even minor exposures should be treated very seriously.
+Regardless of how well your dog may be doing, it’s always essential to take your dog to see a veterinarian immediately so that a professional can examine them.
+After all, exposure to a Bufo Toads’ toxic venom is no joke, so even minor exposures should be treated very seriously.

-We usually like to remind all of our readers that we here at IndulgeYourPet are not medical professionals, and we’re certainly not veterinarians.
-All we are is a bunch of folks who are passionate about animals and want to make sure that anyone thinking about adopting an animal anytime soon fully understands how serious that commitment is!
+Now, we usually like to remind our readers that we here at IndulgeYourPet are not medical professionals, and we’re certainly not veterinarians.
+We are all a bunch of folks passionate about animals and want to ensure that anyone considering adopting an animal anytime soon fully understands how serious that commitment is!

 This is why…

-We like to encourage anyone who is thinking about adopting a new pet to at least take a moment and see what a pet insurance policy might cost you so that if your pet does suffer from some type of illness or injury, you won’t have to burden the cost of their care on your own.
+It’s also why we like to encourage anyone who is thinking about adopting a new pet to take a moment at least and see what a pet insurance policy might cost you so that if your pet does suffer from some illness or injury, you won’t have to burden the cost of their care on your own.
 Instead, you can use your insurance to help mitigate your expenses!